iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 11. Understand Core Module, Move all Services, interceptors from appModule to CoreModule -  Angular.
 12. Implement lazy-Loading for Modules in the Angular to increase the performance of the project.
 13. Loading Service Differently for instances in the lazy Loaded Modules and app Modules - Angular.
+14. Just In Time Compiler(JIT) and Ahead of Time Compiler(AOT) for Production in Angular

 # Follow the Below Steps